godotengine/godot-docs/classes/class_occluderpolygon2d.rst

 | *Getter* | get_polygon()      |
 +----------+--------------------+

 A :ref:`Vector2<class_Vector2>` array with the index for polygon's vertices positions.

-Note that the returned value is a copy of the underlying array, rather than a reference.
+**Note:** The returned value is a copy of the underlying array, rather than a reference.